bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ## Introduction

 This vignette is associated with the manuscript titled, 'A plain language review and guidance for modeling animal habitat-selection'.
-We will be demonstrating some of the points from the manuscript on fitting models to estimate parameters in a movement-based habitat selection function (HSF) or step-selection function (SSF)).
+We will be demonstrating some of the points from the manuscript on fitting models to estimate parameters in a movement-based habitat selection function (HSF), which is also known as a step-selection function (SSF)).
 The scale of interest is the fourth-order of selection (e.g. selection along a track within a home range).

 *Note:* some of the code-chunks are not automatically displayed.
 To show the code, select 'show'.